Rod (Slavic religion): Halyna Lozko

 According to Halynaa Losko, for Ukrainians Rod was god over the gods.
 He is the giver of life and was supposed to stay in heaven, ride on clouds and assign man his fate.
 Rod was the personification of the descendants of one ancestor, that is, he was associated with the entire family: dead ancestors, living people and unborn generations.
 Over time, Rod became a Domovoy whose figurines were owned by many families.
 Rod's and rozhanitsy images were also to appear on the rushnyks as motives of the tree of life.
 The 20th-century ethnographic finds show the door of huts with the image of a family tree: men were depicted on leaves and women on flowers of this tree.
 When someone was dying – a cross was drawn next to his name, when someone was being born – a new twig, leaf or flower was drawn.

 Rodnovers' opinions

-Russian volkhs Veleslav (Ilya Cherkasov) and Dobroslav (Alexey Dobrovolsky) describe Rod as a life force, the god "all-pervading" and "omnipresent."
+Russian Rodnovers Veleslav (Ilya Cherkasov) and Dobroslav (Alexey Dobrovolsky) describe Rod as a life force, the god "all-pervading" and "omnipresent."
 In cosmology, considered the source of cosmic emanation, which is expressed in the hierarchy of the gods.